joanismi/GAP-MINE/README.md

 For additional information, please contact **Francisco Pinto** [frpinto@fc.ul.pt].

 ## About
-GENEap is an algorithm for the prediction of gene associations with diseases and cell processes.
+GAP-MINE is an algorithm for the prediction of gene associations with diseases and cell processes.
 This algorithm is composed of the following steps:
 1. Graph Construction (Biological Network);
-2. Proximity/Connectivity Metric Computation;
+2. Proximity Metric Computation;
 3. Additional Module Selection (Embedding Construction);
 4. New Association Prediction.